DUEM/PCBs/livePCBs/README.md

 # PCBs
 A working record of DUSC PCBs.
+I suggest the files and information in here reflect the current implementation installed in the car and any development happens in a branch and a pull request to `main` is only opened when the design is finalised.

 ## Contents
 There are two different main locations for PCBs on the car.
 Beware of the difference between `dash-power` and `batt-power`.